 I can’t make heads or tails of the PAC12 – Maybe I will understand after USC vs Washington

 Ark St. vs. Troy – A Sun Belt classic.
 Seriously, I could see myself watching that game

 Bleh game of the week: 0-4 Akron at 0-4 UMass.
 I guess somebody has to win, but it won’t be the fans.

 Not surprisingly, blogging about college football stadiums isn’t my day job.
 I work at a large, global firm providing in-house consulting to various businesses.
 Most of my experience is financial and managerial, but I did put in a couple of years in the field on the sales side.
 I have also had plenty of opportunities to sit on the other side of the table as the customer.
-Given that and the seventy plus games under my belt, I have a pretty good handle on what makes for effective customer entertaining on autumn Saturdays.
+Given that and the eighty plus games under my belt, I have a pretty good handle on what makes for effective customer entertaining on autumn Saturdays.
 As the college football season approaches, it may appear to be a great opportunity to host a client or potential customer at a game.
 However, before you do, consider the following: